Asha Bangalore (Northern Trust): Food prices raise wholesale price index

 Source: CNBC, May 15, 2009.

-Richard Russell (Dow Theory Letters): What fundamentals could trigger break
+Richard Russell (Dow Theory Letters): What fundamentals could trigger break of March lows?

 "Russell, it's all very interesting.
 What fundamentals do you think could cause the market to break the March lows?